Gold Bar

 KT Stats

-Considering these challenges, it's crucial to implement a key control process that can withstand personnel changes:
+Considering these challenges, it's crucial to implement a key control process that can withstand personnel changes, using the following guidelines.

 With a streamlined key control process, personnel will be able to focus on their core duties, even as people come and go.